-Each ICC center focuses on a specific area of computing and cybersystems.
+Each ICC center focuses on a general area of computing and cybersystems.
 Center members come from varied backgrounds and have diverse specialties, but share common research interests.
 Belonging to a center allows members to conduct research specific to their own interests and specialties, while getting the input, support and partnership of their cross-discipline colleagues.
 Members are also provided opportunities to collaborate on projects otherwise not available to them.
-This approach of multidisciplinary collaboration, which is prevalent in the computing world today, allows our members to conduct crucial, cutting-edge research in the most effective and applicable ways possible.
+This approach of multidisciplinary collaboration, which is prevalent in the computing industry today, allows our members to conduct crucial, cutting-edge research in the most effective and applicable ways possible.

 CPS focuses on research and development in cyber-physical systems, the internet-of-things, smart homes, buildings, communities and grids, smart transportation, smart health and underwater communications and networks.